Boston Pedestrian Accident Lawyers

 Do I need an attorney for my pedestrian accident claim?

-At Breakstone, White & Gluck, we work to get you the best recovery, and collaborate with recognized experts on questions of liability, injuries, and economic damages.
+At Breakstone, White & Gluck in Massachusetts, we work to get you the best recovery, and collaborate with recognized experts on questions of liability, injuries, and economic damages.

 We also understand that immediate investigation and preservation of evidence is often a critical element in proving personal injury and wrongful death cases involving pedestrians.
 Investigation may involve examination of the scene of the car accident and the gathering of witness statements.
 Video surveillance is also important evidence in pedestrian accidents, and our firm is skilled in identifying potential sources.
 Our attorneys get to work securing all evidence immediately.

-Do you have a pedestrian accident injury attorney near me?
+Do you have a pedestrian accident attorney near me?

 Breakstone, White & Gluck has an office in Boston at 2 Center Plaza #530 in Government Center.
 We’re within walking distance of the John Adams Courthouse and Suffolk County Superior Court.
 There’s a parking garage in the building.
 The MBTA Green Line and Blue Line are right across the street at the Government Center T station, and there’s a bus stop almost in front of our office.
 If you are unable to travel because of your injuries, we are pleased to arrange a phone or video conference, or a hospital visit.

-Boston pedestrian accident lawyers handling cases throughout Massachusetts
+Our Boston pedestrian accident lawyers handle cases throughout Massachusetts

 If you or someone you love were injured as a pedestrian, you need to act now.
 The Boston attorneys at Breakstone, White & Gluck know how to file your insurance claim, work to get your medical bills get paid, and handle the tough stuff while you take the time to heal from your injuries.
 We’re here to fight for what you deserve.
 Call or fill out our contact form to set up a free consultation today.